entitybtw/mcsm_portable/README.md

 ---

-Thank you for supporting this project!
-Feel free to contribute or report any issues. 🚀
+thank u for supporting this project! feel free to contribute or report any issues. 🚀